 Advice on Bioregional Assessments

-The Independent Expert Scientific Committee on Coal Seam Gas and Large Coal Mining Development (the Committee) provides advice on the scope and method of the Australian Government's bioregional assessments to be undertaken in key areas.
+The Independent Expert Scientific Committee on Coal Seam Gas and Large Coal Mining Development (the IESC) is providing advice on the scope and method of the Australian Government's bioregional assessments, which are being undertaken in selected areas.

 Bioregional Assessments Methodology

-The Committee has been involved in the development of the scientific framework which will provide guidance on how bioregional assessments should be undertaken.
+The IESC was involved in the development of the scientific framework which provides guidance on how bioregional assessments should be undertaken.

-From a scientific perspective, the methodology documents the process by which bioregional information will be collected and presented and how the direct, indirect and cumulative impacts and risks to the environment arising from mining and coal seam gas extraction can be determined.
+From a scientific perspective, the methodology documents the process by which bioregional information is collected and presented and how the direct, indirect and cumulative impacts and risks to water-dependent assets arising from mining and coal seam gas extraction can be determined.

 Australian Government's Bioregional Assessment Programme

-Bioregional assessments will strengthen the science underpinning future decisions about coal seam gas and coal mining activities and their impacts on groundwater quality, surface water resources and ecosystems.
+Bioregional assessments are being undertaken to strengthen the science underpinning future decisions about coal seam gas and coal mining activities and their impacts on water-dependent assets.
 Importantly they will provide an objective basis for scientists, and non-scientists alike, to consider when debating potential coal seam gas and coal mining developments and adaptive management strategies.

 Australia is the first country in the world to gather and consolidate such a wide range of detailed information on a whole-of-region scale.

-More information is available at the Bioregional Assessments website.
+More information is available on the Bioregional Assessments website.

 - the Galilee, Cooper, Pedirka and Arckaringa subregions, within the Lake Eyre Basin bioregion